PandoraMission/pandorawebsite/README.md

 Website for the Pandora Mission.

-## WARNING: Custom domain pointing with GH-Pages deployment is temporarily down.

-After every commit, the website will point to its [github.io](https://pandoramission.github.io/pandorawebsite/) domain instead of the custom domain [pandorasat.com](pandorasat.com).
-This means that the custom domain will be unavailable.
-The website team is currently investigating this issue.
-The current solution is as follows:

-- **If you have admin access**: Go to ```Settings/Pages/Custom Domain``` and add [pandorasat.com](pandorasat.com) to the empty field after your commits.
-- **If you don't have admin access**: Notify a website admin (Ben, Fuda, Christina, Naylynn) after you made commits to the website so we can repoint the domain.

 ## How does the website update?

 The website updates via **GitHub Actions** which means **whenever a pull request is merged, the website is automatically updated to reflect the changes**.
 To update the website **someone with admin access needs to merge a pull request**.
 There are some instructions below about different ways you might want to do this.